joseasoler/tradergen/README.md

 * Ranged shield belts now appear along with regular shield belts in orbital trader stock.
 * Hunting supplies orbital traders may have quivers in stock.
-* Healthcare orbital traders can have medic bags in stock.
+* Medicine orbital traders can have medic bags in stock.
 * Tech orbital traders can have tool belts in stock.

 [Vanilla Armour Expanded](https://steamcommunity.com/workshop/filedetails/?id=1814988282):